Plugin Discovery

 It is especially useful when plugin maintenance needs to stay simple and safe during live production.

-OBS Plugin Installer currently supports desktop systems running OBS Studio on macOS and Windows.
+Plugin Installer for OBS currently supports desktop systems running OBS Studio on Windows, macOS, and Linux.